dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 AMT rate.
 This is often referred to as a phantom income because you're paying taxes on income you haven't really realized yet.

+If you do trigger AMT there is a possibility that this payment will generate a tax credit in subsequent years.
+However, this depends on many factors including your personal financial situation and whether the company stock is worth more or less.
+I recommend assuming you will not receive a credit.

 The above situation is pretty extreme.
 Most companies probably aren't going to rapidly achieve a $10 share price.
 But this is just an illustration.
 You may have been granted far more options, and at a different strike price than I mentioned.
 When you hear the stories about people being unable to exercise their shares due to the tax burden, this is why.

 ## Limiting the tax burden